Mexico

 Dialysis machines are used as part of a Hemodialysis procedure to clean the patient blood when kidneys are not properly working.
 These machines work with several accessories, the most common are:

-Dialysis machines are classified as medical equipment and due to their level of risk are considered Class II based on rule 3.
+Dialysis machines are classified as medical equipment and due to their level of risk are considered Class II.
 It is worth mentioning that we have found precedent Dialysis machines as Class III medical devices.
-Nevertheless, in the latest supplement of the pharmacopeia (referred at the beginning of this article), it is clearly stated in rule 3 that those devices intended to filter blood will be considered class II.
+Nevertheless, in the latest supplement of the pharmacopeia (referred at the beginning of this article), it is clearly stated that those devices intended to filter blood will be considered class II.
 Such note was not clear before the latest amendment to the supplement and generally creates controversy on this classification.

-On the other hand, all the tubing and needle sets will be considered as class II medical devices based on rule 3 and 6.
-Regarding dialyzers and bicarbonate, both are also considered class II medical devices based on rule 3.
-As with the Dialysis machines, dialyzers also have precedence as class III medical device but since the same classification rulesis applicable, class II is a better approach.
+On the other hand, all the tubing and needle sets will be considered as class II medical devices.
+Regarding dialyzers and bicarbonate, both are also considered class II medical devices.
+As with the Dialysis machines, dialyzers also have precedence as class III medical device but since the same classification rule is applicable, class II is a better approach.

 As a final note about the classification, some companies still prefer to register any of these devices as class III to keep a safer regulatory pathway.
 Such strategy is still valid and do not have a considerable impact in timelines or paperwork documentation, but basically on the Ministry of Health fees.
 You can check more about this in our guidelines.